jawilk/solana-poc-debugging-example/README.md

 ```

 ## Creating new debug files
+Please note: larger projects might not work as of now because unoptimized binaries may exceed the max stack size.

 It's necessary to build rust with a slightly different version of llvm to enable useable dwarf info (this will take a while).
 ```
 git clone https://github.com/jawilk/rust.git